EVATool/evatool/README.md

 docker-compose down
 ```

-Remove unused images in order to ensure newest version is pulled.
+Remove unused images in order to ensure newest version is pulled (this deletes all unused images on your system).

 ```
 docker image prune -f